Main statistics presented by the ICA and the Ministry of Health at a joint press conference:

 A working group consisting of worldwide leading experts, including Dr. Hagai Levine of the Hebrew University-Hadassah and Advisor to the ICA, have joined forces to attempt to promote a global and local monitoring system (HURGENT) of reproductive health indicators, including specific types of cancer, in order to identify the causes of these diseases.
 The lack of an extensive database to connect between these factors, has recently led experts hailing from France, Britain, Denmark, Israel, the U.S., Poland, Spain and Finland, to set up an international working group with the aim of collaborating on and promoting this issue.

-According to the experts, we are witness to trends that are a cause for concern in Israel and worldwide : Reproductive health indicators which are attributed to a great extent to environmental influences, including cancers that are influenced by hormones, such as breast and ovarian cancer in women, and testicular and prostate cancer in men.
+According to the experts, we witness trends that are a cause for concern in Israel and worldwide: Reproductive health indicators which are attributed to a great extent to environmental influences, including cancers that are influenced by hormones, such as breast and ovarian cancer in women, and testicular and prostate cancer in men.

 Testicular cancer is the most common cancer in young men and its frequency is on the rise in Israel and in additional countries.
 In a previous study conducted by Dr. Levine, it emerged that exposure of the second generation (sons of new immigrants) to the environment and Israeli lifestyle, significantly increases the risk of testicular cancer, as opposed to new immigrants (who have the same genetic makeup) originating from the same countries.
 Testicular cancer provides a unique opportunity to learn how exposure to environmental factors during the neonatal period (intrauterine life) disturbs the normal development of the male reproductive system.
 These cases constitute the tip of the iceberg of a prevalent phenomenon of abnormalities that interfere in the development of the male reproductive system, which are manifested in congenital defects in early life, or in fertility problems that are discovered at a later stage.